keppel/weblearn-dqn/readme.md

 let agent = DQN({
   model: model, // weblearn model. required.
   numActions: NUM_ACTIONS, // number of actions. required.
-  epsilon: 1, // initial probability of selecting action at random (for exploration). optional.
-  memorySize: 10000, // how many of our most experiences to remember for learning. optional.
-  maxError: 1, // optionally limit the absolute value of the td-error from a single experience. false for no limit. optional.
-  finalEpsilon: .1, // probability of selecting an action at random after `epsilonDecaySteps` steps of training. optional.
-  epsilonDecaySteps: 100000, // on what timestep should we reach `epsilon === finalEpsilon`? optional.
-  learnBatchSize: 32, // how many transitions should we learn from when we call agent.learn()? optional.
-  gamma: .99 // factor used for discounting rewards far in the future vs. rewards sooner. optional.
 })

 // get these from your environment: